CtrlK

 Distinctiveness Conflict Risk

-The combination of social media platforms (Instagram, Facebook, YouTube, TikTok) with engagement/ROI/performance analysis creates a clear niche that is unlikely to conflict with other skills like general analytics or non-social-media marketing tools.
+The combination of social media platforms (Instagram, Facebook, YouTube, TikTok) with engagement/ROI/performance analysis creates a clear niche that is unlikely to conflict with general analytics or non-social-media skills.

 3 / 3